nordholm/pixelstreaming-gst-rtsp-rs/README.md

-# gst-rtsp-rs
+# pixelstreaming-gst-rtsp-rs
-Simple GStreamer RTSP server in Rust
+Convert Unreal pixel streaming to RTSP using GStreamer in Rust.